 - Thoughts of death or dying, including suicidal thoughts

-Anxiety may also occur in athletes at the same rates as in the general population.
+Anxiety may also occur in student-athletes at the same rates as in the general population.
 Some symptoms of anxiety are similar to those of depression.
 It is possible that athletes can have both depression and anxiety.
 Symptoms of anxiety may include (and note a person does not need ALL of these symptoms in order to have anxiety):

 - Worry about many things (for example, sports, school, friends, family, day to day obligations) in a way that feels difficult to control and happening on most days